lightsrh/ShareCount/TAD.md

 #### Personal Reflection:

-- **Individual Learning:** Gained insights into various technologies but faced limitations due to the absence of collaborative input, especially when choosing the stack.
+- **Individual Learning:** I gained knowledge into various technologies but faced limitations due to the absence of collaborative input, especially when choosing the stack at the beginning of the project.
-- **Deployment Issues:** Difficulties in deploying due to suboptimal technology choices, hindering the project's accessibility.
+- **Deployment Issues:** Difficulties in deploying due to non optimal technology choices, preventing the project's accessibility.

 ### Technological Aspect: